peterhinch/micropython-micropower/UPOWER.md

 ```

 The `wakeup_X1` class has the following methods and properties.
+Constructor:
+This tkes no args.
+A `ValueError` will result if run on a Pyboard D (the
+`WakeupPin` class should be used).

+Methods:
-`enable()` enables the wkup interrupt.
+ 1. `enable()` enables the wkup interrupt.
 Call just before issuing `pyb.standby()`
  and after the use of any other wkup methods as it reconfigures the pin.

-`wait_inactive()` This method returns when pin X1 has returned low.
-This might
+ 2. `wait_inactive()` This method returns when pin X1 has returned low.
+This
-be used to debounce the trailing edge of the contact period: call `lpdelay(50)`
+ might be used to debounce the trailing edge of the contact period: call
-after the function returns and before entering standby to ensure that contact
+ `lpdelay(50)` after the function returns and before entering standby to ensure
-bounce is over.
+ that contact bounce is over.

-`disable()` disables the interrupt.
-Not normally required as the interrupt is
+ 3. `disable()` disables the interrupt.
+Not normally required as the interrupt
-disabled by the constructor.
+ is disabled by the constructor.

+Property:
-`pinvalue` Property returning the value of the signal on the pin: 0 is low, 1
+ 1. `pinvalue` Returns the value of the signal on the pin: 0 is low, 1 high.
-high.

-## WakeupPin class (Pyboard D only)
+## 2.16 WakeupPin class (Pyboard D only)

 The Pyboard D can wake from standby by means of inputs on the following pins.
 Note the pin name aliases:
  1. `A0   X1  W19`
  2. `A2   X3  W15`
  3. `C1       W24`
- 4. `C13      W26`
+ 4. `C13  X18 W26`

+Currently this requires modified firmware: see [section 2](./UPOWER.md#2-the-pyboard-d).

 It does not seem to be possible to configure the internal pullups or pull-downs
 in this mode, so if switches are used an external resistor must be supplied.
 Wakeups may be on a rising or falling transition.
+If a falling transition is
+specified and a switch is used, note that the external pullup must be to a
+power source which is present in standby mode.
+The switched 3V3 supply is not.
+The datasheet lists these pins as 5V tolerant.

+If you experience constant or erratic retriggering it is almost certainly a
+problem with pullups.

 Constructor:
 This takes two args, a `Pin` instance and `rising=True`.
 The `Pin` instance